-An asteroid impact is also the stuff of science fact.
-There are obvious craters on Earth (and the moon) that show us a long history of large objects hitting the planet.
-The most famous asteroid ever is the one that hit Earth 65 million years ago.
-It's thought that this asteroid threw so much moisture and dust in to the atmosphere that it cut off sunlight, lowering temperatures worldwide and causing the extinction of the dinosaurs.
+But not all asteroids throughout history have missed Earth.
+There are obvious craters on Earth (and the moon) that prove a long history of massive objects hitting the planet.
+The most famous asteroid ever is the one that hit Earth 66 million years ago.
+The mountain-size asteroid left a crater off the coast of Mexico's Yucatán Peninsula 93 miles (146 kilometers) wide and 12 miles (19 kilometers) deep.
+Scientists think it created massive tsunamis and threw so much water and dust into the atmosphere that it cut off sunlight, lowered temperatures worldwide and caused the extinction of the dinosaurs.

 What If an Asteroid Hit Earth Today?

 Chances of an asteroid hitting are pretty small.
 NASA has tracked 90 percent of the near-Earth asteroids that are at least a half-mile (0.8 kilometers) wide and believes none of them has a significant chance of hitting Earth.

 Still there could be some bigger asteroids out there that NASA doesn't know about.
 If a mile-wide asteroid hit Earth, it would strike the planet's surface at about 30,000 miles per hour (48,280 kilometers per hour).
 An asteroid that big traveling at that speed has the energy roughly equal to a 1 million-megaton bomb.